DaniZGit/PoliticsForum/README.md

 Database name: politics_forum
 <br/>
-In .env file make sure you set database username and password according to your settings...
+Make sure you setup your database and add your db credentials(databaseName, username, password) to the .env.example file ...
 <br/>

 ## Method one